tlwilliams895/gis-devops/src/studios/swagger/index.rst

   Log out of LaunchCart, and then try to access `your Swagger docs page <http://localhost:8080/swagger-ui.html>`_ with your browser's developer tools opened to the Network tab.

-  Note which resource requests return 4xx errors.
+  Note which resource requests return 3xx errors (that is, are redirected to the login screen).
 You'll need to modify ``AuthenticationInterceptor.preHandle`` to allow these requests through.

 Display Only API Endpoints
 --------------------------